EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 4.md

 I marched out of there, stomping my feet in the process, only to have the both of them follow me.

 Not wanting to talk to him anymore, I started my march towards the town square.
 The only problem being the winding alleys and streets all looked the same.
-I hadn’t really paid attention to the directions.
+I hadn’t actually paid attention to the directions.
 My march got halted after a few stomps.

 “That’s the wrong way, Esther.
 The fountain is this way.”
 He smirked at me.

 Karrie joined us as Eric led the way and so the three of us began our journey through the alleys.
 Chatting along the way were the two of them, their topics ranged from this to that.
 Occasionally, I gave an affirmative “Yes” or “I see” pretending to listen as I focused all my strength in my feet instead.
 They were really sore.

-“Hey did you hear about the dead people popping up?”
-I perked my ears towards Karrie.
+“Hey did you hear about the Executioner?
+How dead people keep popping up?”
+I perked my ears towards Eric.

 “I did see that there were more guards than usual lately”

-“Finn said that his dad would get a huge amount of money if he were to catch him”
+“Finn said that his dad would give a huge reward to the person that caught him.”

-“That sounds serious”, Eric put his hand to his chin, “how much are we talking about?”
+“Really?”
+Karrie put her hand to her chin.
+“How much are we talking about?”

 “He said 5 gold coins\!”
-Karrie gestured with her hands.
+Eric gestured with his hands.

-“Oh my goddess”, feigning shock he said, “and so, you really believe him?”
+“Oh my goddess”, feigning shock she said, “and so, you really believe him?”

 “Well…”

-He shrugged his shoulders.
-“I can’t remember the last time he said something that was true”
+She shrugged his shoulders.
+“I can’t remember the last time that daddy’s boy said something true”

 “You have a point…”